selkies-project/docker-nvidia-egl-desktop/README.md

 The environment variable `VGL_DISPLAY` can also be passed to the container, but only do so after you understand what it implicates with VirtualGL, valid values being either `egl[n]`, or `/dev/dri/card[n]` only when `--device=/dev/dri` was used for the container.

-Change `WEBRTC_ENCODER` to `x264enc`, `vp8enc`, or `vp9enc` when using the selkies-gstreamer interface if you are using software fallback without allocated GPUs or your GPU doesn't support `H.264 (AVCHD)` under the `NVENC - Encoding` section in NVIDIA's [Video Encode and Decode GPU Support Matrix](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new).
+Change `WEBRTC_ENCODER` to `x264enc`, `vp8enc`, or `vp9enc` when using the selkies-gstreamer interface if you are using software fallback without allocated GPUs or your GPU does not support `H.264 (AVCHD)` under the `NVENC - Encoding` section in NVIDIA's [Video Encode and Decode GPU Support Matrix](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new).

 2. Connect to the web server with a browser on port 8080.
 You may also separately configure a reverse proxy to this port for external connectivity.
 > NOTES: Additional configurations and environment variables for the selkies-gstreamer WebRTC HTML5 interface are listed in lines that start with `parser.add_argument` within the [selkies-gstreamer main script](https://github.com/selkies-project/selkies-gstreamer/blob/master/src/selkies_gstreamer/__main__.py).